Luistoq/RAG-Streamlit---Chat-with-Document/README.md

-# RAG-Streamlit---Chat-with-your-Document
+# RAG-DocumentChatbot
-RAG Streamlit - Chat with Document is an interactive chat application that leverages the power of Ollama and LlamaIndex to provide intelligent responses to technical questions based on the content of a provided PDF document.
+RAG-DocumentChatbot is an interactive chat application that leverages the power of Ollama and LlamaIndex to provide intelligent responses to technical questions based on the content of a provided PDF document.
 This application is built using Python 3.10 and Streamlit.

 ## Features